rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/volumes-and-storage/_index.md

       - "/sbin/iscsiadm:/sbin/iscsiadm"
 ```

-Note:
+> **Note:**
+>

-If the open-iscsi (deb) or iscsi-initiator-utils (yum) package isn't installed before the bind mounts are made, docker kindly creates files/directories for you on the host and messes up the package install.
+> If the open-iscsi (deb) or iscsi-initiator-utils (yum) package isn't installed **before** the bind mounts are made, Docker will have automatically created the directories and files on the host and will not allow the package install to be succeed.

 ## What's Next?